scottolivermorgan/NAS_drive/README.md

 Select External storage tab on left and add name, Local, and add mount point defined in mount-drives.sh - /media/hardrive1
 ![addExt1](./assets/nextcloud_add_external_drive/nc4.png)

-Return to the terminal, enter y and hit enter, reboots on completion

-- After reboot, reconnect via SSH and run:
-``sudo -u www-data php /var/www/nextcloud/occ files:scan --all --verbose`` __Note:__ Can take up to 2 hours.

-__Note:__ SSH port changed from 22 to 1111

-Access Plex at 192.168.1.x:32400/web -x dependant on your local network.

-Sign in/create account and addexternal lib via GUI
-Add Libary > harddrive1 (in this case as has been set in previouse steps)

 Relay wiring: